 If EQ skills are improved, your team will be able to better manage emotions, improve self-control, use assertive communication to express needs and feelings appropriately, enhance reactive behavior in stressful situations, and develop a more optimistic outlook.
 These training materials can help!

-Created by two leaders in the field of emotional intelligence training, Marcia Hughes and James Bradford Terrell, Team Emotional and Soci...View full detailsfrom $105.00
+Created by two leading-experts in the field of emotional intelligence training, Marcia Hughes and James Bradford Terrell, Team Emotional ...View full detailsfrom $105.00

 Unfortunately, difficult conversations need to happen in the workplace.
 There are situations where someone has to be let go, told that t...View full details$599.00